freddyb/homepage/content/homeasisstant_not_securable.md

 One might suggest using a VPN to secure the connection.
 However, this approach is impractical for us for several reasons.
 My main one being that not all devices in our family can connect to a VPN.
-Given our family's constraints, I concluded that it's necessary to expose Home assisstant directly to the internet, which in turn introduces a security challenge: protecting the server from unauthorized access.
+Given our family's constraints, I concluded that it's necessary to expose home assistant directly to the internet, which in turn introduces a security challenge: protecting the server from unauthorized access.

 ### The Security Dilemma